 Keeping physically active

-Regular physical activity can have many health benefits, including the prevention and management of many long-term conditions, including dementia.
-It also helps to reduce stress and improve mental wellbeing.
-Being physically active can also help you to maintain a healthy weight, reducing your risk of obesity, type 2 diabetes and heart disease which are also risk factors for dementia.
+Regular physical activity can have many health benefits, such as helping to prevent and control many long-term conditions including dementia, as well as reducing stress and improving mental wellbeing.
+It can also help you maintain a healthy weight, reducing your risk of obesity, type 2 diabetes and heart disease - which are themselves risk factors for dementia.

 Being active doesn’t have to involve going to the gym or running a marathon.
 You are more likely to exercise more often if you find activities you enjoy doing.
 There might be activities you can take part in with other people, like walking, dancing or cycling.
 Keeping active with others can make it an enjoyable a social occasion and is a good way to encourage each other to exercise more often.